Skip to content

 Step 1Open Notepad as Administrator

-To edit the hosts file in Windows 11, you must first open Notepad as an administrator because this file controls important network settings and requires special permission.
+To edit the hosts file in Windows 11, you must first open Notepad as an administrator, which gives it the special permission needed to change important network settings.

 1. Click on the Start button or press the Windows key.